MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screen shot](../../../media/sample-mesh-101/439-teleport-button.png)

-    Note that in the **Inspector**, there's a **Script Machine** component named *Teleport to Open Air Platform* and **Source** is set to **Embed**, which means the script graph is embedded in the scene.
+    Note that in the **Inspector**, there's a **Script Machine** component with a script graph named *Teleport to Open Air Platform*.
+The **Source** option is set to **Embed**, which means the script graph is embedded in the scene.

     ![A screen shot](../../../media/sample-mesh-101/440-teleport-graph-embedded.png)

-    Note also that there's a **Local Script Scope** component attached and its "Share" option is *not* selected.
+    Note also that there's a **Local Script Scope** component attached and its "Share visual script variables" option is *not* selected.
 When a participant clicks the teleport button, we only want *them* to teleport, not everyone in the scene!

     ![A screen shot](../../../media/sample-mesh-101/445-event-not-shared.png)

 1. Click the **Edit Graph** button.
-Just as in the previous chapter, our graph already have some variables and nodes set up for you.
+Just as in the previous chapter, our graph already has some variables and nodes set up for you.
 They're contained inside two groups: **Teleport Button Behavior** and **Teleport to OpenPlatform**:

     ![A screen shot](../../../media/sample-mesh-101/441-teleport-existing-nodes.png)